Mount /tmp as Non Executable

 It is easy to search online how to accomplish the same for other file systems.
 I highly recommend mounting

-/tmp as none executable.
-If any process tries to execute an executable file it will immediately fail no matter what the effective user or group is.
+/tmp or any of its subdirectories, a permission denied error will be raised no matter what the effective user or group is.
 As you can imagine, this causes problems from time to time.
 For example, in emacs I have set temporary-file-directory to

 ~/.emacs.d.tmp since it is